wiklundm/arcticsleddogclub/README.md

 ##### Colours

  I used Hexcolorpedia <https://hexcolorpedia.com/> and Ginifab <https://www.ginifab.com/feeds/pms/color_picker_from_image.sv.php> to identify colours from the sleddogteam-image and used them as the base for the rest of the colours.
- I chosed soft colours that suited that colour scheme.
+ I chose soft colours that suited that colour scheme.
-As a background colour in case the images does not load I chose #lightblue.
+As a background colour in case the images do not load, I chose #lightblue.
 To make contrast between the different parts of the texts I used a light blue rgb(132,172,222 0.2) and light pink rgb(220,173,170 0,2) colour.
 ![Screenshot of colours I used](assets/docs/colours.jpg).